H-1B Visa to Green Card: Process, Steps, Timeline & Alternatives

 When to Apply for a Green Card After H-1B

-This process involves various organizations, including the Department of Labor (DOL) and the United States of Citizenship and Immigration Services (USCIS).
-On average, the DOL process takes about 6 months, and the USCIS process also takes several months.
+This process involves various organizations, including the Department of Labor (DOL) and the United States Citizenship and Immigration Services (USCIS).
+On average, the entire DOL PERM process takes around 2 years, and the USCIS process also takes several months.

 Tip: Preparation work should be started as early as possible.
 You should also factor in the possibility of an audit review of your application, which can further extend the processing time to more than a year.
 For this reason, it may be costly to delay your application, as you could be out of status if your H-1B expires when you haven’t commenced your green card application process.